Best Dog Harnesses of 2026

 Why you should use a dog harness

 Harnesses are also an injury prevention tool for very small dogs.
-It’s easy to accidentally pull a small dog too hard on a collar, causing neck or trachea injuries.
-Harnesses do a better job at redistributing pressure around the dog’s body instead of directly on their neck.
+It’s easy to accidentally pull a small dog too hard by the collar, which can cause neck or tracheal injuries.
+Harnesses do a better job of redistributing pressure around the dog’s body rather than directly on their neck.

-Escape prevention: Harnesses provide a more secure connection to a leash—ideal for anxious or escape-prone dogs.
-Harnesses can also be backed up to a collar using a security clip to ensure you always have two methods of connection to your dog.
+Harnesses provide a more secure connection point for a sturdy, well-made leash—ideal for anxious or escape-prone dogs..
+Harnesses can also be secured to a collar with a security clip, ensuring you always have two ways to connect your dog.

-Activity versatility: Whether you’re running, hiking, walking, bikejoring, skiing, or snowshoeing with your dog, harnesses offer the best range of motion for your dog’s body, and offer more padding and force distribution than a collar would for high-impact activities.
+Whether you’re running, hiking, walking, bikejoring, skiing, or snowshoeing with your dog, harnesses offer the best range of motion for your dog’s body and offer more padding and force distribution than a collar would for high-impact activities.

 Dog harness vs. collar: When to use each

-Fully leash trained dogs who do not pull on the leash can be safely walked on a collar.
-Dogs who pull can do damage to their necks when walked on a collar, so a head halter or a well-fitting body harness is a safer tool choice.
+Fully leash-trained dogs who do not pull on the leash can be safely walked on a collar.
+Dogs who pull can damage their necks when walked on a collar, so a head halter or a well-fitting body harness is a safer choice.

 Types of dog harnesses explained

-In theory, front clip harnesses can discourage pulling by making it harder for them to pull, and redirecting the pulling force backwards.
-However, most dogs who pull don’t front front clip harnesses aversive and will continue to pull even when a leash is clipped to the front.
+In theory, front clip harnesses can discourage pulling by making it harder for them to pull and redirecting the pulling force backward.
+However, most dogs who pull don’t find front clip harnesses aversive and will continue to pull even when a leash is clipped to the front.

 When dogs continue to pull on front clip harnesses, the harness often rotates so it’s not sitting properly over the dog’s body.
-This can cause skin chafing and irritation, and isn’t safe or comfortable for your dog, since even a proper-fitting harness that rotates like this will no longer sit properly.
+This can cause skin chafing and irritation and isn’t safe or comfortable for your dog, since even a proper-fitting harness that rotates as this will no longer sit properly.

-Dual clip harnesses are slightly better than just using a front clip harness.
-Double-ended leashes can be attached to the front and back clips to steer your dog more effectively, like reigns on a horse.
+Dual clip harnesses are slightly better than front clip harnesses.
+Double-ended leashes can be attached to the front and back clips to steer your dog more effectively, like reins on a horse.

 Many no-pull harnesses have a similar design: a strip of fabric that goes across a dog’s chest horizontally, paired with a front D-ring to attach a leash to.
-The premise of no-pull harnesses is essentially that it makes it more difficult and slightly uncomfortable for a dog to walk, so they’re less likely to pull.
+The premise of no-pull harnesses is essentially that they make it more difficult and slightly uncomfortable for a dog to walk, so they’re less likely to pull.

 In reality, no-pull harnesses often don’t stop pulling.
-Instead, they cut off a dog’s full range of motion in their shoulders, which over time can cause stress on your dog’s joints.
-These harnesses are more of a management tool, and don’t actually teach your dog to walk nicely on a leash.
+Instead, they cut off a dog’s full range of motion in their shoulders, which over time can cause stress on its joints.
+These harnesses are more of a management tool and don’t actually teach your dog to walk nicely on a leash.

 If you’re having trouble with a strong puller, consider a head halter or finding a professional dog trainer to work with you and your dog on loose leash walking skills.

 Step-in harnesses are specifically useful for brachycephalic breeds and very small breeds to reduce pressure on their tracheas.
-However, many step-in harnesses cut off shoulder mobility and don’t allow for full extension in the front, so there are trade-offs.
+However, many step-in harnesses limit shoulder mobility and don’t allow full extension in the front, so there are trade-offs.

 Step-in harnesses can also be used for dogs with extreme aversions to normal harnesses being pulled over their heads.